jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (6) For the purposes of this Act, any notice served in accordance with this Act, which is addressed to the representative member of any group of companies shall be deemed to be served on that representative member and on all members of that group of companies.
 (7) Subject to subsection (7B), where any companies are a group of companies for the purposes of this section,— (a) any taxable activity carried on by a member of the group shall be deemed to be carried on by the representative member and not to be carried on by any other member of the group; and
-  (b) all members of the group shall have the same taxable period pursuant to sections 15 to 15E and the same accounting basis pursuant to section 19 or section 19A; and
+  (b) all members of the group shall have the same taxable period pursuant to sections 15 to 15E and the same accounting basis pursuant to section 19or section 19A; and
   (c) subject to paragraphs (db) and (dc), any taxable supply of goods and services by a member of the group to another member of the group may be disregarded; and
   (d) any other taxable supply of goods and services by a member of the group shall be deemed to be a taxable supply by the representative member; and
   (da) any supply of goods and services, other than a taxable supply, made by a member of the group, shall be deemed to be made by the representative member; and